TUMFTM/REVOL-E-TION/README.md

 ## Installation

-This toolset was designed to run under Windows 10 and Ubuntu 22.04 LTS.
-While portability was built in, other operating systems are untested.
+This toolset was designed to run under Windows 10, Ubuntu 22.04 LTS and MacOS 14 Sonoma.
+While portability is generally built in, other operating systems are untested.

 #### Source Code, licensing & Distribution
 The toolset is developed and internally distributed via LRZ Gitlab prior to being published open source via the FTM EV Lab's GitLab.
 It is easiest to clone the respective repository at https://gitlab.lrz.de/ftm-electric-powertrain/mg_ev_opti to obtain a working copy of the source code.